tuftsceeo/Tufts_Create3_Examples/python_playground/README.md

 We can use the normal "def" format if we want to run that function to access its return value later.
 See max_obstacles.py as an example.

 ## Async:
+Async functtions can suspend their execution before reaching return, and move to run a different function in that time.
 You can use async with or without an event decorator.
 This is when you have a function that you don't want to run immediately in the script (such as the normal "def" function) or run when the event is called.
 Async is used with a function that is called later, usually in an event function.
 Async functions can have return values.
 If you want to run a function where it is in the script, use def.
 If you want it to run asynchronously and run when you call it, used async def.
+If you use methods, put an "await" in front.
 For example:
 ```
 async def forward(robot):
     await robot.set_wheel_speeds(speed, speed)